 The Hive Reads… The Ninth Rain by Jen Williams

-Welcome to the third instalment of our ‘Hive Reads’ feature!
+Welcome to the fourth instalment of our ‘Hive Reads’ feature!
 (You can read the others here.)
 After settling on The Ninth Rain by Jen Williams as our April read, a bunch of us here at the Hive diligently noted down our thoughts whilst reading throughout the month.
 You can read the end result below!
 Though do beware: potential spoilers abound.

 This month’s read is brought to you by the fabulous team of Alicia Wanstall-Burke, T.O.
 Munro, T L Greylock, G.D.
 Penman, Beth Hindmarch and Laura M. Hughes.